“You don’t need to cross an ocean or a border to be a missionary; you only need to cross your street.”

 “Any time you have an opportunity to make a difference in this world and you don’t, then you are wasting your time on Earth” ~Roberto Clemente~ October 2nd of 2004 a group of people stepped out in faith and took a walk on the Edge, moving into a community plagued by poverty, hunger, gangs, violence and darkness.
 We walked into the Edgewater District with a commitment to love people exactly as they were, without expectation or condition.
 To build relationships that transitioned into life long friendships.
 Our desire was to help people realize their value, to break the fangs of starvation mentality, and to help people transition out of poverty and into lives of sufficiency.
 We have stayed true to our commitment, and become a positive part of the Edgewater District.
 We stepped to the edge, and we pushed back darkness.

-Since our first day in the fall of 2004, the crime rate at the edge has dropped consistently by 9.6%.
+Since our first day in the fall of 2004, the crime rate at the edge has dropped consistently by 6.7%.
 Today the juvenal crime rate in Edgewater is 29% lower than communities with similar demographic’s.
 Vandalism has dropped by 79%.
 The middle school in the heart of the Edge went from having one of the lowest academic achievement standards, to one of the highest in the city.
-In 2004 63% of the children from the Edge graduated.
+In 2004 only 63% of the children from the Edge graduated.
 Today 98% of the kids from the Edge graduate, and 100% of the teens who are active in our programs graduate.
+41 SDC teens have gone onto attend college, more than half with academic scholarships.
 In 2016 Dream Center teens volunteered more than 7,200 hours in the community.
+Our teens know that it is giving back, that a person rises out of poverty.
+Thats the Dream Center model.

 When faithful and dedicated people show up, and keep showing up, amazing things happen.
-Yes we stepped into the Edge, and we pushed back at the darkness letting light, hope and love pour in, thats how dream are made.
+Yes we stepped into the Edge, and we pushed back at the darkness of poverty and oppression, letting light, hope and love pour in, thats how dreams are made.